Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Stop if you feel sharp pain—mild discomfort is normal, but pain is a warning sign

-- These exercises complement medical treatments like injections or physical therapy
+- These exercises complement medical treatments like physical therapy and injections

 If you have hip arthritis, you might think exercise will make your pain worse.
 But the opposite is actually true.
-Regular, gentle movement can help reduce stiffness, strengthen the muscles that support your hip, and improve your ability to do everyday activities like walking, climbing stairs, or getting in and out of a car.
+Research consistently shows that regular, gentle movement can reduce stiffness, strengthen the muscles that support your hip, and improve your ability to do everyday activities like walking, climbing stairs, or getting in and out of a car.

 The key is choosing the right exercises and doing them correctly.
-The six exercises below are specifically designed for people with hip osteoarthritis.
-They’re gentle enough to do at home, require no special equipment, and can be modified based on your current fitness level.
+The 10 exercises below are specifically designed for people with hip osteoarthritis.
+They cover four essential categories—stretching, strengthening, range of motion, and low-impact cardio.
+They require no special equipment, can be done at home, and include modifications for every fitness level.

 Understanding Hip Arthritis and Exercise

 Hip osteoarthritis happens when the cartilage that cushions your hip joint wears down over time.
 This can cause pain, stiffness, and reduced range of motion.
-While exercise won’t restore damaged cartilage, it can:
+While exercise cannot restore damaged cartilage, it can:

 - Strengthen supporting muscles to take pressure off the joint